The 14 best cities in Andalucia to visit

 Boasting a rich history and a charming old town, Lucena houses a whole lot of cute churches worth seeing.

-Among the most prominent attractions in Lucena, you find the Early Christian basilica of Coracho and the Sagrario Chapel in the church of San Mateo which is said to be one of the absolute jewels of Andalusian baroque works.
+Among the most prominent attractions in Lucena, you find the Early Christian Basilica of Coracho and the Sagrario Chapel in the church of San Mateo which is said to be one of the absolute jewels of Andalusian baroque works.

 Visit the Jewish Necropolis dating back from the year 1000 AD where more than 340 tombs were discovered.